St. Valentine's Day Massacre: In Your House: Background

 In Your House was a series of monthly professional wrestling pay-per-view (PPV) events first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
-They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble), and were sold at a lower cost.
-St. Valentine's Day Massacre: In Your House was the 27th In Your House event, and took place on February 14, 1999, at the Memphis Pyramid in Memphis, Tennessee.
-The title of the event alludes to the Saint Valentine's Day massacre of 1929, which saw seven people murdered as part of the gang war between Al Capone, and Bugs Moran.
+They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble) and were sold at a lower cost.
+St. Valentine's Day Massacre: In Your House was the 27th In Your House event and took place on February 14, 1999, at the Memphis Pyramid in Memphis, Tennessee.
+The title of the event alluded to the Saint Valentine's Day massacre of 1929, which saw seven people murdered as part of the gang war between Al Capone, and Bugs Moran.

 Storylines

 The leader of The J.O.B.
 Squad, Al Snow had his mascot, a mannequin head he believed to be sentient, stolen from him by Goldust, who restyled the head in keeping with his makeup style.
 In a match on the edition of January 25 of Raw is War, The Blue Meanie made his WWF debut by coming through the crowd, and stealing the head back for Snow.
 The following week on February 1, Goldust attacked Blue Meanie, but the night before the event, on a special Saturday Night Raw, Goldust lost a match to perennial jobber Gillberg when Meanie distracted him with a video parodying the wrestler, renaming himself Bluedust.
 After the match was over, the arena went dark with a blue hue, similar to Goldust's effect of a gold hue, and Goldust had been disgraced by having blue paint poured over him.

 In the first few weeks of the year, The Road Dogg, and Al Snow had formed an ad hoc hardcore tag team, but, after losing to The Acolytes, they had a dispute, and Snow challenged Road Dogg to a match to decide who was more hardcore.
 When The Road Dogg was attacked backstage, and could not fight, Snow began to have a match with himself by hitting himself with weapons, and moonsaulting into a table.
 Fellow J.O.B.
 Squad member Bob Holly came to the ring, and tried to talk sense into him, but found himself brawling instead.
 When it was discovered the attack on Road Dogg would prevent him defending the WWF Hardcore Championship, a match between the two J.O.B.
 Squad members was made for the vacant championship.

 As part of his "Sexual Chocolate" gimmick, Mark Henry was having delusions of grandeur about his status with the opposite sex.
 When he flirted with Debra, she pretended to be attracted to him when the wrestler she managed, Jeff Jarrett attacked Henry from behind.
-To try to prevent Debra from further distracting Henry, his tag team partner D'Lo Brown introduced him to a new woman in their corner Ivory in the hope that Henry would not be distracted in their match against the new tag team champions.
+To try to prevent Debra from further distracting Henry, his tag team partner D'Lo Brown introduced him to a new woman in their corner Ivory in the hope that Henry would not be distracted in their match against the new WWF Tag Team Champions.